 Our Research Areas

-We investigate how private, user-controlled intelligence can power a next-generation of service platforms.
+We investigate how private, user-controlled intelligence can power a next-generation of marketplaces.
 We explore technologies and models that protect user autonomy and enable meaningful personalization without surveillance.

-Our work spans four areas that together explore a privacy-preserving, user friendly and user-owned ecosystem:
+Our work spans four areas that together explore a privacy-preserving, user friendly and user-owned ecosystems:

-We are exploring how a social service booking platform can offer meaningful, transparent and user-driven control over personal information.
+We are exploring how a service booking platform can offer meaningful, transparent and user-driven control.
 With the aim to understand how such framework might support ethical data ecosystems and privacy-preserving computation.

 Key themes: